Kabul Nursing Homes

 Appropriately Uses Anti-Anxiety Medication

-This statistic indicates the percent of long-term patients that were prescribed antianxiety medication.
-These medications are commonly given to patients suffering from anxiety and depression.
+This metric is an indication of the percent of long-term care residents that were given antianxiety drugs.
+These medications are given to residents suffering from anxiety or depression.

 Managing Depression Among Residents